drummania/CodingTest/README.txt

 Implementation of VWAP algorithm with simulation tool

 It includes:
-(1) divide trade horizon into predefined length interval
+(1) Divide trade horizon into trade intervals with pre-defined length.
-    and target to fill target quantity indicated on the volume profile (2) send passive slice in the beginning of each interval (3) Passive slice peg to passive touch
+    Interval has target filled quantity which is calculated based on given volume profile (2) Algo send passive slice in the beginning of each trade interval (price improvement feature) (3) Algo peg passive slice to passive touch.
-(4) Cross passive slice when crossing time is reached (5) VWAP logic run between start time and end time only (6) Support three target curve ( low, desire, upper) use by different urgent setting (7) build simulation tool to run vwap logic in second interval (8) Log algo activities when simulation is running
+(4) Algo amend passive slice to cross the spread when crossing time is reached (5) VWAP logic active between start time and end time only (6) Support three target curve (low, desire, upper) which is used based on Urgent setting (7) Build simulation tool to run vwap logic in second interval (8) Log algo activities when simulation is running